Downloadable “After the Diagnosis” Toolkit

 Focus on the Positive

-It’s easy to put your own needs on the back burner when you’re dealing with the news of your child’s visual impairment.
+It’s easy to put your own needs on the back burner when you’re dealing with the news of your child’s eye condition.
 Don’t forget about yourself or feel that you’re not entitled to do the things that you enjoy.
 Remember that first and foremost you child is a child and not a disability.
-Enjoy him for who he is.
-Nurture, play, discipline, and give your child the love and attention he needs.
-This will help in his development and you’ll feel better too.
+Enjoy the for who they are.
+Nurture, play, discipline, and give your child the love and attention needed.
+This will help in their development and you’ll feel better too.

 Family Relationships

 The arrival of a new baby is a major family event that affects everyone—you especially, but also your baby’s siblings, grandparents, uncles, aunts, and cousins.
-They are all going to be affected, in one way or another, by your child’s visual impairment.
+They are all going to be affected, in one way or another, by your child’s blindness or low vision.

 Your Spouse or Partner